mmaxence/mmaxence.github.io/content/Projects/_index.md

 featured_image: false
 type: projects
 ---
-A few projects I've been working on.
+A few projects I've been working on (Coming soon)